Puhoi, New Zealand

+Etymology

+The name Puhoi means 'slow water' in Māori.
+The name presumably comes from the fact that moving up the Puhoi River was quite slow.

 History

-It was settled by Europeans on 29 June 1863 by a group of German-speaking migrants from Staab (modern Stod) in Bohemia, now a province of the Czech Republic, under the leadership of Captain Martin Krippner.
+European settlement began on 29 June 1863 by a group of German-speaking migrants from Staab (modern Stod) in Bohemia, now in the Czech Republic, under the leadership of Captain Martin Krippner.
 This has given it the appellation of "Bohemian Settlement".
 Altogether three batches of migrants arrived between 1863 and 1866.

+The first settlers to Puhoi were transported up the river by Māori in 1863.
+A commemoration stone to these settlers is located in the village.

-The migrants were allocated parcels of land by the colonial government.
-However, when the migrants arrived, the land was covered with forest, which they had to set about clearing before they could begin to use the land.
+The migrants were allocated parcels of land by the colonial government, but when they arrived the land was still covered with forest, which they had to clear before they could begin using the land.

 The original settlers were all of the Roman Catholic faith and one of the first things they turned their attention to was constructing a church.
 This was completed in 1881 and dedicated to Saints Peter and Paul whose feast day in the Catholic calendar falls on 29 June, the date of the arrival of the first settlers.
 The church still stands today and serves the community.
 The hotel and general store also have their origins from the times of the first settlers.
 There is a museum which occupies premises that were originally built as the Catholic primary school (1923–1964).

 The Puhoi Hotel is a historical building in the area, first receiving a liquor license in 1879, when it was known as the German Hotel.

+The Puhoi Historic Village Zone was created in 1976 to preserve the character and history of Puhoi.
+Several buildings were listed as having historic significance, including: the Church of Saints Peter and Paul, the roadside shrine, the Puhoi Town Library, and the Puhoi Pub Hotel.

+Governance

+The Puhoi Road District was formed 26 September 1867 and began operation in 1873.
+It dissolved in 1923.